NNU-GISA/Large-scale_Point_Cloud_Semantic_Segmentation/README.md

 ### SnapNet & Semantic 3D dataset
 #### ShapNet
-SnapＮet's performance on the semantic 3D dataset is second only to SPGraph.
+SnapNet's performance on the semantic 3D dataset is second only to SPGraph.
 It is the best network based on tensorflow in the field of point cloud segmentation.
 Then the snapnet network later introduced the robot version snapNet++ for target detection.
 <br>

 <div align=center><img width="850" height="220" src="https://github.com/ZGX010/Large-scale_Point_Cloud_Semantic_Segmentation/blob/master/doc/fllow.png"/></div>